Greece–Portugal relations: Economic relations

 Portugal and Greece have a sturdy economic relation, as both countries are member states of the European Union, and consequently of the European single market.

 In 2020, the total value of Portuguese exports to Greece was of 155.6 million euro, while imports amounted to 119.2 million euro, which represents a surplus for the Portuguese side of 36.4 million euro.
 Throughout the 2016-2020 period, an average annual growth of 8.7% of Portuguese exports to Greece was registered, which contrasted with an average annual decrease of 3.5% in the Portuguese imports from Greece in the same period.
 The main products exported from Portugal to Greece in 2020 were Vehicles and Other Transportation Materials, cellulose pulp and paper, and Plastics and Rubber, while the main products exported by Greece to the Portuguese market were, in the same year, agricultural products, and Diverse Machinery.

 In 2019, Greece was the 32nd largest importer and 38th largest exporter from and to Portugal, while Portugal was in the same year the 35th largest importer and 37th largest exporter from and to Greece.

-European Union
+EU

 Greece joined the EU in 1981.
 Portugal joined the EU in 1986.